 The first Vietnam travel tip: shop at the local markets.
 The challenge for Vietnam visitors like us–Americans old enough to have lived through the war or at least to recall the nightly news [...]

-We’ve been in Asia for three months now and it seems like wherever we go, the food keeps getting better.
-It was wonderful in Bali, better and spicier in Thailand (although I did get a bit of gastro distress from one street food experience) and subtler, yet perhaps even tastier in Vietnam.
+Focusing on food in Vietnam.
+Over three months in Asia, it seemed like the food kept getting better.
+It was wonderful in Bali, better and spicier in Thailand, and subtler yet perhaps even tastier in Vietnam.